rahul021298/freshersbatch-oct16/README.txt

 This folder contains HTML, CSS, JS assignments.
+This file belongs to css-assignments.
 This is a readme file.